torchbox/wagtail-grapple/docs/index.rst

 ..
-Wagtail Grapple's documentation master file, created by sphinx-quickstart on Tue May 21 19:46:16 2019.
+Wagtail Grapple's documentation main file, created by sphinx-quickstart on Tue May 21 19:46:16 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.